 DMV Point System in Kansas

 Many states in the U.S. use a point system that rates moving violations by assigning a certain number of points for each type of infraction.
-Kansas does not use a point system.
-There are specific violations that will result in the loss of your license, however.
+Kansas does not use a point system, however, there are specific violations that will result in the immediate loss of your KS driver's license.

 These are the moving violations that will result in the immediate revocation of your Kansas driver's license: